paulusjacobus/Gerbil/README.md

 ## Using the Cutting Plug in:
 The instructions for using of JTech Inkscape plug in can be found here: https://jtechphotonics.com/?page_id=2012

+Also allows engraving via vectors and describes how to combine engraving and cutting with vectors.
+The download version on here on Github has been altered: the M18 command has been removed to make it compatible with Grbl.

 ## Sending it to the Gerbil Controller

 - Install a G-code sender